The Thames Swim Against Sewage

 From Anahilt, Jessika is a world-record holding ultra-marathon and ice swimmer.
 She became the youngest female to swim across the North Channel and has broken multiple British records in the ice.
 Jessika is passionate about pushing boundaries and inspiring more women into open water swimming.

-We demand legislation that delivers a fair and transparent system which prioritises public health and delivers healthy seas, lakes and rivers for all.
+We demand legislation that delivers a fair and transparent system, prioritising public health and ensuring clean seas, lakes and rivers for all.

 We need:

-1. Regulations that protects water users whenever, wherever and however they use the water.
+• Regulations that protect water users whenever, wherever and however they use the water.

-1. New laws that end pollution for profit and creates a transparent and democratic water system focused on improving public and environmental health.
+• New laws that end pollution for profit and create a transparent, democratic water system.

-Tinkering around the edges won’t cut it.
-To end the sewage scandal, we need wholesale reform.
-A new water system that works for people and planet, not profit and power.
-The time for action is now and we won’t take no for an answer
+To end the sewage scandal, we need reform.
+The time for action is now — and we won’t take no for an answer.

 How you can get involved

-Join the movement to #EndSewagePollution and be part of the fight to reclaim and protect our wild waters from the polluters.
+This swim was just the beginning.
+Join the movement to #EndSewagePollution and be part of the fight to reclaim and protect our wild waters from polluters.

-• Fuel the fightback – Become an SAS Member or donate to help fuel the campaign to end sewage pollution.
+• Fuel the fight – Become an SAS Member or donate to help power the campaign.